The Gallery

 They are ancestral markings—created with intention, meaning, and cultural significance.

-Many Native communities prefer language that reflects their spiritual importance.
+Many Native communities use language that reflects their spiritual importance.

 WHY IT MATTERS